 We are subject to the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act (collectively, the "PPACA").
 Requirements of the law include the removal of the lifetime limits on active and retiree medical coverage, expanding dependent coverage to age 26 and the elimination of pre-existing conditions that may impact other postretirement benefits costs.
 The PPACA law also includes a potential excise tax on the value of benefits that exceed a pre-defined limit.
-Fortunately, this potential tax has been indefinitely deferred and we do not see significant financial exposure from the so called "Cadillac Tax".
+Fortunately, this potential tax has been indefinitely deferred and we do not see significant financial exposure.
 Finally, the PPACA includes provisions that require employers to offer health benefits to all full-time employees (defined as 30 hours per week).
 The health coverage must meet minimum standards for the actuarial value of the benefits offered and employee affordability.
 We believe that the current administration seems more likely to enhance the scope and coverage associated with PPACA than to repeal or significantly change this law.
 The recent legislative packages related to pandemic relief included some minor provisions that will impact health benefits in the future.
 These changes most prominently focus on the impact of surprise balance bills from out-of-network providers.
-When these changes become law in 2022, the Bridgford Foods benefit plan will be modified accordingly.
-At this point in time, we believe that our current plans meet the existing requirements.
-We will continue to assess the accounting implications of the PPACA and its impact on our financial position and results of operations as more legislative and interpretive guidance becomes available.
-The potential future effects and cost of complying with the provisions of the PPACA are not determinable at this time.
+Our heath care plans as they exist in 2023 are complaint with all applicable regulations that exist currently.
+As we look to the future, we anticipate that future legislative action will impact the plans offered to active and retired participants.
+As we have done in the past, our executive team will continue to assess the accounting implications of the PPACA and potential future legislation to determine the impact on our financial position and results of operations.
+The potential future effects and cost of complying with the legislative changes is not determinable currently.